 - When you’re ready to invest $2000.00 in stocks, invest an equal dollar amount in 4 stocks that look promising.
-(I would personally invest in a mutual fund until I had at least $10,000 to invest in a basket of individual stocks.)
+(I would personally invest in a low-cost ETF until I had at least $10,000 to invest in a basket of individual stocks.)

 - Don’t believe the hype about new issues (IPO’s).
 Do your due diligence.

 - You can measure the quality of a stock by its earnings per share.
-(This is only one metric that should be considered).
+(This is only one of several metrics that should be considered).

 - The chief yardstick of a company’s value is the price/earnings or P/E ratio. (one must also consider the growth rate of the company and you may want to consider the PEG ratio in your analysis).

 - Penny stocks are the worst quality stocks you can buy. you get what you pay for!

 - Impatience is your biggest enemy as an investor.

 I agree with some of these points more than others, but you can see that Schwab is certainly schooled along the same lines as Warren Buffett and Peter Lynch.

 We must remember that Schwab is the founder of a brokerage, so naturally he is going to want you to start investing (and paying brokerage fees) as soon as you have the money to do so.
 However, I hardly think it is smart to split $2000.00 up into 4 different stock purchases costing $10.00 per purchase.
 That is the equivalent of paying $40.00 in mutual fund fees for the same $2000.00 investment – or a 2% management expense ratio (MER).